inkstitch/inkstitch/collections/_docs/en/003-004-ripple-stitch.md

 ### Satin guide

 With satin guides you will have the ability to lead the ripples precisely using the satin rung method.
 The width of the satin guide will also have an effect on the ripple width.
+The positioning of the original ripple shape will be ignored and it will start where the satin begins.

 * In the very same group of the ripple stitch object create a [satin column](/docs/stitches/satin-column/) like object with rails and rungs.
 * Select the newly created object and run `Extensions > Ink/Stitch > Edit > Selection to guide line`.